ocaml/opam/master_changes.md

   * Add test for init configuration with opamrc [#5315 @rjbou]
   * Test opam pin remove <pkg>.<version> [#5325 @kit-ty-kate]
   * Add a test checking that reinstalling a non-installed package is equivalent to installing it [#5228 @kit-ty-kate]
+  * Add a test showing that we still get the reason for installing a package when using opam reinstall on non-installed packages [#5229 @kit-ty-kate]

 ### Engine
   * Add `opam-cat` to normalise opam file printing [#4763 @rjbou @dra27] [2.1.0~rc2 #4715]